niccolo-bartolacelli/LibSLNK/README.md

                        .lnk file
 ```

-This approach makes the library useful both as a practical API and as a tool for exploring the internals of the Shell Link format.
+This approach gives the flexibility to use it as a higher level API to manipulate common LNK elements or to directly interact with a 1:1 representation of the actual LNK data.

 ---